bastiencaillot/bastcoin/README.md

 ## Get bastcoin

-If you want to get Bastcoin Core, you have to build it in your operating system.
+If you want to get Bastcoin Core, you can build it in your operating system.

-You must go to the doc folder and find the markdown corresponding to your platform This page will be republished when you can download it from the website.
-Thank you for your understanding
+The releases are now available ;) https://github.com/bastiencaillot/bastcoin/releases/tag/v0.18

 -------------------------------------------------